laro/Cilia/2 Standard Lib/7 File & Network.md

         - You may limit the maximum number of bytes to read by using `buffer.subspan(0, 4096)`, or configure the starting point (in the buffer) by using `buffer.subspan(100)`.
     - Usually more efficient, as the buffer is reused and less allocations are necessary.
-- `preferredReadSize() -> Int`
-    - Returns the preferred number of bytes to request in a single read operation.
-    - The returned value is a performance hint intended for bulk data transfer.
-It may reflect the buffering characteristics of the underlying operating system or device, but does not limit the maximum amount of data that can be read.
-    - The value may vary between stream types and platforms.
-    - Typically in the range of 16 to 256 KB.
 - `in.peek(Int n) -> Byte[]`
     - Blocks until the given (`n`) number of bytes are read.
     - May throw an `ArgumentException("Unable to peek() more than ... bytes.")`.